Skip to main content

 pub fn len(&self) -> usize

-Get the length of the storage (number of elements).
+Get the length of the storage payload (number of stored elements).

 pub fn is_empty(&self) -> bool